jburguete/genetic/README.md

 terminal:
 > $ export PATH=$PATH:/usr/lib/openmpi/gcc/bin

-On OpenSUSE Linux 15.3, in order to enable OpenMPI compilation, in 64 bits version do in a terminal:
+On OpenSUSE Linux 15.4, in order to enable OpenMPI compilation, in 64 bits version do in a terminal:
 > $ export PATH=$PATH:/usr/lib64/mpi/gcc/openmpi/bin

 This software has been built and tested in the following operative systems:
 * Arch Linux
-* Debian 11 (Linux)
+* Debian Linux 11
 * Devuan Linux 4
-* Dragonfly BSD 6.2.1
+* Dragonfly BSD 6.4
-* Dyson Illumos
+* Fedora Linux 37
-* Fedora Linux 35
+* FreeBSD 13.1
-* FreeBSD 13.0
+* Gentoo Linux
 * Linux Mint DE 5
 * Manjaro Linux
 * Microsoft Windows 10 + MSYS2
-* NetBSD 9.2
+* NetBSD 9.3
-* OpenBSD 7.0
+* OpenBSD 7.2
 * OpenInidiana Hipster
-* OpenSUSE Linux 15.3
+* OpenSUSE Linux 15.4
-* Ubuntu Linux
+* Ubuntu Linux 22.10

 Probably, it can be built in other systems, distributions, or versions but it has not been tested